 The integration of ring attractors into RL systems brings together neuroscience-inspired models and advanced machine learning techniques.
-Here, we review the literature on the key areas that form the foundation of our RL research: spatial awareness in RL, biologically inspired reinforcement learning approaches, and uncertainty quantification methods.
+In this section, we review the literature on key areas that form the foundation of our RL research: spatial awareness in RL, biologically inspired RL approaches, and uncertainty quantification methods.